Skip to content

 }

-APISIX supports reporting trace information via the Opentelemetry protocol.
-Enable the opentelemetry plugin for reporting:
+APISIX supports reporting trace information via the Opentelemetry protocol by enabling the opentelemetry plugin:

 apisix: